Schedule a Consultation with Attorney Damian J. Turco:

 I’m an active member and leader at the Massachusetts Bar Association, a volunteer, state-wide bar association of approximately 11,000 members, since my return to Massachusetts in 2011.
 Today, I serve on various committees, including the association’s Executive Management Board.
 I have also taken active roles in section council leadership and committee participation.
 Aside from serving in leadership at the MBA, I’ve served as an ambassador of the MBA, speaking at and coordinating educational programs with all nine Massachusetts law schools.
 I have represented the MBA at American Bar Association and National Conference of Bar President events.
 I’ve also had the honor of addressing hundreds of new lawyers on behalf of the MBA, as they were sworn in as lawyers of the Commonwealth.

 I am one of three Newburyport lawyers who, in late 2015, organized an effort to re-establish the Greater Newburyport Bar Association, now an association of over 90 local Newburyport lawyers.
 I’m on the organization’s Board of Directors and serves as Treasurer.
 I’ve played an active role in organizing and mobilizing lawyers in the furtherance of collegiality and service to the community.

-I am the Executive Director of LAJ, a legal incubator backed by Boston College, Boston University, and Northeastern University law schools.
+Through 2020, I served as Executive Director of LAJ, a legal incubator backed by Boston College, Boston University, and Northeastern University law schools.
 Several newer lawyers participate in LAJ, charging reduced fees in a variety of case types, including business law, immigration, and family law.
 The majority of people in need of legal services are in the justice gap, divorce and family law parties in particular.
 LAJ attempts to bridge that gap by serving clients at lower rates.
-I also serves as a liaison to LAJ from the MBA and I serve as one of two family law advisors to the LAJ lawyers handling such cases.
+Today, I continue to serve as a liaison to LAJ from the MBA and I serve as one of two family law advisors to the LAJ lawyers handling such cases.

 Legal Advocacy and Resource Center (LARC).